Mud Pie Brownies

 - Sift 1 cup all-purpose flour, ¾ cup + 1 tablespoon Dutch-process cocoa powder, and ¾ teaspoon salt into the butter and sugar mixture, stirring gently with a rubber spatula just until the dry streaks are gone.

-- Fold most of the 8 ounces dark chocolate into the batter.
+- Fold most of the 8 ounces dark or milk chocolate into the batter.

-- Pour the brownie batter into the prepared baking pan, sprinkle the remaining chunks on top, and bake for 25 to 30 minutes.
+- Pour the brownie batter into the prepared baking pan, sprinkle the remaining chunks on top, and bake for 25 minutes.

-- While the brownies are baking, prepare the icing by melting ⅔ cup salted butter in a saucepan over medium heat.
+- Prepare the icing by melting 6 tablespoons salted butter in a saucepan over medium heat.

-- Sift in 2½ cups powdered sugar and ¼ cup unsweetened cocoa powder and whisk until combined, then whisk in 3 ounces whole milk and 1 teaspoon vanilla extract.
+- Sift in 2½ cups powdered sugar and 2 tablespoons unsweetened cocoa powder and whisk until combined, then whisk in ¼ cup whole milk and 2 teaspoons vanilla extract.

-- Let the icing set completely before removing it from the pan and slicing it for best results.
+- Let the icing set completely before removing the brownies from the pan and slicing into squares for best results.
 Use a plastic knife for the cleanest cuts.
-The fluff will stick to a metal chef's knife unless it's been sprayed with nonstick spray and wiped down.
+The marshmallows will stick to a metal chef's knife unless it's been sprayed with nonstick spray and wiped down.

 Notes